bebzbzbz/Sparkle-App/README.md

 Post a New Photo:
 - Use the camera to take a photo or upload an image from your device
 - Add an optional photo description and location info
+- The image is compressed before it is inserted into the database

 Search:
 - Browse through users by username